jasontslxd/StockWatch/README.md

 # StockWatch

-An app built with React + Typescript.
+An stock market tracker app built with React + Typescript, integrated with Firebase, Alpha Vantage and Finnhub.

 ## Setting up the dev environment